japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ContinuousExecution.md

 ----
 logicalPlan: LogicalPlan
 ----

-NOTE: `logicalPlan` is part of <<spark-sql-streaming-StreamExecution.md#logicalPlan, StreamExecution Contract>> that is the analyzed logical plan of the streaming query.

 `logicalPlan` resolves <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> leaf logical operators (with a <<spark-sql-streaming-ContinuousReadSupport.md#, ContinuousReadSupport>> source) to <<spark-sql-streaming-ContinuousExecutionRelation.md#, ContinuousExecutionRelation>> leaf logical operators.